-The mains fuse are located at the mains input, as an integral part of the connector and switch assembly.
+The two mains fuses are located at the mains input, as an integral part of the connector and switch assembly.

 Defective fuses may indicate a permanent electrical failure.
 If a new fuse breaks immediately, please return the unit to you dealer for control.